dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Purity Takeaways

 Plenty of quality code consists of _impure_ functions that procedurally invoke _pure_ functions.
 This still produces advantages for testing and immutability.
 Referential transparency also enables [_memoization_](https://www.interviewcake.com/concept/python/memoization): caching and storing function call results and [reusing the cached results](https://www.sitepoint.com/implementing-memoization-in-javascript/) when the same inputs are used again.
+It can be a challenge to determine when functions are truly pure.

 To learn more about **purity**, check out the following resources: